Dead Silence: Production

-Filming took place in Toronto, Ontario, Canada.
-October 2005 and Concluded in May 2006 The setting for the film's story, the non-fictional suburb of "Raven's Fair," is situated at Badley Bridge and goes by the name "Raven's Fair Town Sign".
+Filming took place in Toronto, Ontario, Canada in October 2005 and concluded May 2006 The setting for the film's story, the non-fictional suburb of "Raven's Fair," is situated at Badley Bridge and goes by the name "Raven's Fair Town Sign".

 Release

 Dead Silence was released in the United States on March 16, 2007.

 Reception

 Box office

 In the United States, as of April 16, 2007, the film's total domestic gross has been worth US$16.8 million (according to Box Office Mojo), and screenings of Dead Silence were ceased in most theatres 16 days following its release; the film's estimated production budget was US$20 million.
 As of April 1, 2009, US$5,572,971 has been generated globally.
 Worldwide, the film has grossed $22,382,047.

 Critical reception

 On Rotten Tomatoes, the film has a rating of 21%, based on 84 reviews, with an average rating of 3.90/10.
 The site's critical consensus reads, "More tasteful than recent slasher flicks, but Dead Silence is undone by boring characters, bland dialogue, and an unnecessary and obvious twist ending."
 On Metacritic, the film holds a score of 34 out of 100, based on 15 reviews, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Nicholas Barber of The Independent gave a positive review, describing the film as "a ludicrous ghost story from the Saw team", while stating: "Dead Silence is a guilty pleasure, especially if you have a gottle of geer beforehand."

 In a negative review, Peter Bradshaw of The Guardian gave the film a 2 stars out of 5 and wrote: "The first horrifying death that the dummy causes is genuinely pretty scary, though from then on, the story deflates a little, returning to its former power only with the final revelation about Jamie's disabled father, who holds the key to these terrible deaths.
 A reasonable shocker."
 Charles Kassady Jr. of Common Sense Media gave the same rating and wrote: "Some of the scary stuff is just fleeting glimpses of Mary's ghost, reflected in a mirror or in deep shadow.
 Dead Silence actually gets less frightening when the filmmakers apply the fancy CGI special-effects or reveal Mary Shaw in full.
 It's far more ominous just to show the dummy's staring eyes or grinning face suddenly turned in a different position than the last shot."

 Despite the initial negative reception, the film garnered a cult following.
 Cody Parish of PopMatters said it's "unlike anything Wan has made."